wesama-0/D0028D/w8_snmp_poller/README.md

 1 - partial success (some OIDs failed)
 2 - total failure or invalid configuration.

+# log level

+* INFO: Normal runtime information such as when a targets start and finish polling.
+* WARNING: Indicates potential issues such as timeouts or retries.
+* ERROR: Serious problems such as authentication failures or invalid configuration.

 # Program Flow

 The application runs in the following order: